 A buffing pad has been designed to be coated in a paste; usually polishing or cutting.
 It holds at the surface of the pad, effectively giving the surface of the pad some form of abrasion.
 Think of it like a super-fine abrasive paper.
 It then rotates to clean, cut, and polish the paintwork.

 The majority of pads are made from foam.
 They’re flexible enough to follow contours, dips, hollows, and high spots.
 They apply even pressure on all, rather than more pressure on the high spot (which could lead to thinning the paintwork more in that one area).

 The other by-product of using foam (in particular) is that it’s an excellent way of managing the thermal effect.
 It absorbs heat while remaining relatively cool, which helps to keep any product from drying out, or hardening.

 What Are The Different Types?

-Typically, there are three different types of buffing pads; wool, microfiber and foam.
-All of them can be used on a machine like a DA (Dual Action), just ensure that you have the correct backing pad to suit your application.
+Typically, there are three different types of buffing pads; wool, microfiber, and foam.
+All of them can be used on a machine like a DA (Dual Action.)
+Just ensure that you have the correct backing pad to suit your application.

-Of course, once you’ve understood the materials, you then have to work out that there are a number of other considerations such as how aggressive or coarse they are – heavy-duty paint correction needs something more aggressive, while smoothing over needs something much less aggressive.
+Of course, once you’ve understood the materials, you then have to work out that there are a number of other considerations such as how aggressive or coarse they are.
+Heavy-duty paint correction needs something more aggressive while smoothing over needs something much less aggressive.

 Textured pads, also known as CCS, Waffle and Hex Logic tend to last a little longer than regular pads thanks to their thermal efficiency.
-However, they typically need a little more controlling when used in a polishing machine – the textured pattern tends to bite in a little more, which can lead them to ‘walking’ across the surface.
+However, they typically need a little more controlling when used in a polishing machine.
+The textured pattern tends to bite in a little more, which can lead them to ‘walking’ across the surface.

 In general, microfiber pads typically come in two varieties – cutting & compounding or polishing & finishing.
 And if you stick with one brand, you should soon learn how their system works.